-- (a) Where an arterial or collector street intersects any other street, all land within a 15-metre sight triangle from the point of intersection shall be kept free of shrubs, plants, trees, fences, walls, buildings or structures exceeding a height of 0.75 metres from the street grade. - (b) Where a local street intersects another local street, all occupied lands within an 8-metre sight triangle from the point of intersection shall be kept free of shrubs, plants, trees, fences, walls, buildings or structures exceeding a height of 0.75 metres from the street grade.
+- (a) Where an arterial or collector street intersects any other street, all land within a 15-metre sight triangle from the point of intersection shall be kept free of shrubs, plants, trees, fences, walls, buildings, or structures exceeding a height of 1.0 metre from the street grade. - (b) Where a local street intersects another local street, all occupied lands within an 8-metre sight triangle from the point of intersection shall be kept free of shrubs, plants, trees, fences, walls, buildings, or structures exceeding a height of 1.0 metre from the street grade. - (c) Where a residential driveway or other access intersects with a street, all land within a 6-metre sight triangle from the point of intersection shall be kept free of shrubs, plants, fences, walls, buildings, or structures exceeding a height of 1.0 metres from the street grade.